-When Chrysler designed the all-new 2017 Chrysler Pacifica, they took their time and crafted a minivan that defies all expectations and really delivers for your family’s needs.
+When Chrysler designed the Chrysler Pacifica, they took their time and crafted a minivan that defies all expectations and really delivers for your family’s needs.
 Check out some really cool features of the new minivan:

 - Its sliding doors open at the push of a button – so easy and convenient when you’re carrying a child or a handful of groceries!